ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/06-general-trees.md

 - Prio 3: add use cases
 :::

-Many organizations are hierarchical in nature, such as the military and most businesses.
+Many organisations are hierarchical in nature, such as the military and most businesses.
 Consider a company with a president and some number of vice presidents who report to the president.
 Each vice president has some number of direct subordinates, and so on.
-If we wanted to model this company with a data structure, it would be natural to think of the president in the root node of a tree, the vice presidents at level 1, and their subordinates at lower levels in the tree as we go down the organizational hierarchy.
+If we wanted to model this company with a data structure, it would be natural to think of the president in the root node of a tree, the vice presidents at level 1, and their subordinates at lower levels in the tree as we go down the organisational hierarchy.

-Because the number of vice presidents is likely to be more than two, this company's organization cannot easily be represented by a binary tree.
+Because the number of vice presidents is likely to be more than two, this company's organisation cannot easily be represented by a binary tree.
 We need instead to use a tree whose nodes have an arbitrary number of children.
 Unfortunately, when we permit trees to have nodes with an arbitrary number of children, they become much harder to implement than